open-telemetry/opentelemetry-specification/oteps/trace/0168-sampling-propagation.md

 The `ParentBased` sampler is unmodified by this proposal.
 It honors the W3C `sampled` flag and copies the incoming `tracestate` keys to the child context.
-If the incoming context has known head sampling probability, so does the Span.
+If the incoming context has known parent sampling probability, so does the Span.

-The span's head probability is known when both `p` and `r` are defined are defined in the `ot` sub-key of `tracestate`.
-When `r` or `p` areis not defined, the span's head sampling probability is unknown.
+The span's parent sampling probability is known when both `p` and `r` are defined in the `ot` sub-key of `tracestate`.
+When `r` or `p` are not defined, the span's parent sampling probability is unknown.

 ### Behavior of the `AlwaysOn` Sampler